The Swamp Is Getting Tired Of Winning

 Trump’s clearest major accomplishment is also the purest example of this trend: The appointment of Neil Gorsuch to the Supreme Court was a masterpiece of insider politics, steered by the longtime master of Washington conservative judicial politics Leonard Leo and guided through the Senate by the most Washington of Washington strategists, Ron Bonjean.

 The nomination process was as slick as virtually everything else Trump touched was messy: Well-researched and coordinated, with an array of conservative groups feeding and sparring with the media and with Democrats.
 It was characterized by aggression and spin, but not overt lying or massive bumbles.
-And while it was hardly a rogue operation — Bonjean is close to White House Press Secretary Sean Spicer — it was like an alternative universe from the chaos reporters are accustomed to coming out of Pennsylvania Avenue.
+And while it was hardly a rogue operation — Bonjean is close to White House Press Secretary Sean Spicer — it was like an alternate universe from the chaos reporters are accustomed to coming out of Pennsylvania Avenue.
 Crucially, Trump, after a few wild tweets, stayed out of it.
 And, in just 66 days, it worked for an administration that has not had any major legislative successes with its Republican Congress outside of reversing Obama-era regulations.

 The lesson: The swamp is winning.